squidpie/sansgrid/src/sensor/readme.txt

-To compile on Uno ensure to comment out: //#define DUE 1 in the spiMaster.cpp file.
+To compile on Uno ensure to comment out: //#define DUE 1 in the sgSerial.cpp file.

-To compile on DUE ensure to NOT comment out:  #define DUE 1 in the spiMaster.cpp file.
+To compile on DUE ensure to NOT comment out:  #define DUE 1 in the sgSerial.cpp file.

+To implement a push button mate ensure to not comment out: #define PUSH_BUTTON 1 in the sensorPayloadHandler.cpp.